kea-dev/lamj/README.md

 Run it like this:

-The image is maintained in four tags
+The image is maintained in three tags

 - `amd64` same as `latest`
 - `arm64`
-- `armg6v8`

-On Mac with M1 Processors use `arm64`, with M2 processors use `arm64v8` .
+On Mac with M1 or M2 Processors use `arm64`.
 In most other contexts go with `amd64` or `latest`.
 If you don't specify anything you'll get `latest`.

 ### To run a bash shell - or any supported CLI - with your current working directory mapped in as `/app`
 ``` shell